 I went into this cake kinda “meh” about it.
 As I’ve stated before, in my Pumpkin Spice Donut recipe, I’m not a crazy pumpkin person.
 It’s practically sacrilege to say that come fall but it’s the truth.
-Chai, on the other hand, I quite enjoy.
+Chai, on the other hand, I quite enjoy it.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.